IMRANDIL/csv_to_excel_npm_package/lib/README.md

 - **Stream-based processing**: Efficiently handles large CSV files.
 - **Optional header support**: Use your own header or extract from CSV data.
 - **Easy-to-use API**: Simple function call to convert your CSV to Excel.
-- **Supports styling**: Adds styles and shared strings to the workbook.

 ## Installation